markjacksoncerberus/markjacksoncerberus/README.md

 I do not accept donations or sponsorship.

-To support, please star the repositories you find useful and share with a friend.
+To support, give a star and share with a friend.

 ---